CABG (Coronary Artery Bypass Graft)

-What do I need to know about CABG surgery?
+What do I need to know about coronary artery bypass graft (CABG) surgery?

 A CABG is open heart surgery to clear blocked arteries in your heart.
 CABG surgery improves blood flow to your heart by bypassing (sending blood around) the blocked part of an artery.
 This restores blood flow to your heart and helps prevent a heart attack.